 !!Longitudinal quantitative monitoring of single IgG1 clones

 By spiking in two recombinant IgG1 mAbs at a known concentration to the plasma samples prior to sample preparation, we could provide additional absolute quantification for the abundance of the detected IgG1s.
-The concentrations of the LC-MS-detected endogenous IgG1 clones present in plasma ranged from less than 0.05 up to >400 μg/mL (<300 pM up to >2.5 μM, median ∼6.25 nM; Data S1).
+The concentrations of the LC-MS-detected endogenous IgG1 clones present in plasma ranged from less than 0.05 up to >400 μg/mL (<300 pM up to >2.5 μM, median ∼6.25 nM; \textbf{Data \ref{data:datadummy3.1}}).
 Monitoring serological IgG1 repertoires over time in patients who had undergone a septic episode, we observed several distinct quantitative patterns.
 The most recognizable patterns are highlighted in \textbf{\autoref{fig:fig3.2}C–E}.
 There are IgG1 clones that become lower in concentration over time (\textbf{\autoref{fig:fig3.2}C–E}, blue boxes).
 Another category of IgG1 clones was undetectable in the plasma until post-sepsis but became abundantly present at T4 (\textbf{\autoref{fig:fig3.2}C–E}, red boxes).
 Yet, another group of IgG1 clones was found to be rather persistent in concentration over all sampling moments (\textbf{\autoref{fig:fig3.2}C–E}, green boxes).
 In healthy donors, the majority of clones were more persistent in concentration, although some subtle changes could be observed for some clones.

 !!Full \emph{de novo} sequencing of an individual plasma IgG1 clone